nextflow-io/nextflow/docs/process.rst

   }

-In the above example, the file of the input file is set by using the current value of the ``x`` input value.
+In the above example, the input file name is set by using the current value of the ``x`` input value.

-This allows you to stage the input files in the script working directory with a name that is coherent with the current execution context.
+This allows the input files to be staged in the script working directory with a name that is coherent with the current execution context.

-.. tip:: In most cases, you won't need to use dynamic file names, because each process is executed in its own private temporary directory, and input files are staged automatically to this directory by the framework.
-This guarantees that input files having the same name won't override each other.
+.. tip:: In most cases, you won't need to use dynamic file names, because each process is executed in its own private temporary directory, and input files are automatically staged to this directory by Nextflow.
+  This guarantees that input files with the same name won't overwrite each other.